rxi/vec/README.md

 ```

 ### vec\_init(v)
-Initialises the vector, this must be called before the vector is used.
+Initialises the vector, this must be called before the vector can be used.

 ### vec\_deinit(v)
 Deinitialises the vector, freeing the memory the vector allocated during use;